yunqilee/json-previewer/README.md

 ## Extension Settings

 Currently, this extension does not contribute any settings.
-Future updates may include customizable options (e.g., preview style, default row count).
+Future updates may include customizable options (e.g., preview style, default row count, column width).

 ## Known Issues

 - Table preview does not support nested objects/arrays (they are displayed as JSON strings).
-- Sorting, filtering, and export functions are not implemented yet.
+- Sorting and advanced filtering are not yet implemented.
+- No pagination for very large datasets.

 ## Release Notes

+### 0.2.0

+- Implemented **search filter** for previewed tables.
+- Implemented **CSV export** (current view / all rows).

 ### 0.1.0